Oreanda: Geography

 Oreanda is located on Crimea's southern shore at an elevation of 197 m.
 The settlement is located 5 km from Yalta.
 The Khrestova peak of the Crimean Mountains is located in Oreanda.

 History

 Oreanda was first mentioned in Peter Simon Pallas's 1793 book Journey through various provinces of the Russian Empire as Urhenda (Cyrillic: Ургенда).

 In the first half of the 19th century, Oreanda belonged to the House of Potocki; it later became a part of the Russian tsar's territory.
-From 1842-1852, a Greek Revival palace was built in Oreanda by architect Andrei Stackenschneider.
+From 1842 to 1852, a Greek Revival palace was built in Oreanda by architect Andrei Stackenschneider.
 The American writer Mark Twain once stayed at the palace before it burned down in 1882.
 Leonid Brezhnev had a house in Oreanda which President Richard Nixon visited in 1974 following the Moscow Summit.

 In the 1940s-1950s, two sanatoriums were built in Oreanda, one of which was designed by Soviet Constructivist architect Moisei Ginzburg.